 - For endoscopic mucosal resection, use 45390

-Modifier 33, Preventive Services, took effect in 2011 to identify services that are not inherently preventive but are provided as a result of a preventive service.
+Modifier 33, Preventive Services, identifies services that are not inherently preventive but are provided as a result of a preventive service.

 In the coding scenario above, the patient started out with a screening colonoscopy, and it was converted to a diagnostic colonoscopy due to the discovery of two polyps.
 Hence, modifier 33 should be appended to the therapeutic screening code for the colonoscopy and removal of polyps (45385-33).